padrinobook/padrinobook/chapters/motivation.md

 Before going any further you may ask: Why should you care about learning and using another web framework?
 Because you want something that is *easy to use*, *simple to hack*, and *open to any contribution*.
 If you've done Rails before, you may reach the point where you can't see how things are solved in particular order.
 In other words: There are many layers between you and the core of you application.
 You want to have the freedom to chose which layers you want to use in your application.
-This freedoms comes with the help of the [Sinatra framework](http://www.sinatrarb.com/).
+This freedoms comes with the help of the [Sinatra framework](http://www.sinatrarb.com "Sinatra").

 Padrino adds the core values of Rails into Sinatra and gives you the following extras:

 - `orm`: Choose which adapter you want for a new application.
-The ones available are: datamapper, sequel, activerecord, mongomapper, mongoid, and couchrest.
 - `multiple application support`: Split you application into small, more manageble-and-testable parts that are easier to maintain and to test.
 - `admin interface`: Provides an easy way to view, search, and modify data in your application.